Lumbar Spinal Stenosis

 There are several causes of spinal stenosis.
 The most common causes of stenosis are degeneration of the spine due to aging, arthritis, osteoarthritis, herniated disc, tumors and disease.
 Those most affected by spinal stenosis are usually in their 50s to 70s.
 Spinal stenosis can also occur in younger generations due to a traumatic injury to the spinal column, to those with careers that are labor intensive or because a person was born with a narrowing of the spinal canal.

 Treatment Available: TotalisTM

 If you are diagnosed with lumbar spinal stenosis, Holy Cross Hospital has a revolutionary minimally-invasive treatment that may be right for you.
 The Totalis Direct Decompression System is a set of specialized instruments designed to safely remove the tissue and bone that are putting pressure on the nerves of your lower back.
-The procedure is performed by our interventional spine and pain medicine specialists (W. Porter McRoberts, MD, and Paul Wu, MD) through a very small incision and does not require general anesthesia.
+The procedure is performed by our interventional spine and pain medicine specialist Paul Wu, MD, through a very small incision and does not require general anesthesia.

 CLICK here to watch a video on how the procedure is performed.

 Talk to your doctor about whether or not you are a good candidate for this treatment.
 For a physician referral, call 866-988-DOCS.